flxst/coupled-adam/README.md

     - all but the two commands for the tiny test experiments are commented out
     - the GPUs can be specified in the first row, if applicable

-- The output checkpoints from each experiments and the individual results from the analysis can be found in the subfolders of `nanogpt/output`.
+- The output checkpoints from each experiment and the individual results from the analysis can be found in the subfolders of `nanoGPT/output`.

-- The aggregated results can be found at `nanogpt/output/loss_overview.csv`
+- The aggregated results can be found at `nanoGPT/output/loss_overview.csv`